 Krav Maga Guide Mindset

 Another critical Krav Maga principle is staying calm at all times.
-If you are in a fight or flight situation, understand that flight is almost always the best option.
+If you are in a fight or flight dangerous situation, understand that flight is almost always the best option.

 But if you are forced into a fight, remember to stay focused and calm.
 Don’t FREEZE, no matter what.
 Fear will only cause panic and decrease your odds of winning.